c-mart/dontmoderateme/planning.md

 - One PostgreSQL container for both dev and testing databases

 ## Done
+- View for all events and checks, either across all monitors or for a specific monitor
+- Redesign dashboard
+- Restrict number of monitors user can create
 - Implement logging for check_daemon
 - "To be sure that you receive notifications, add notify@dontmoderate.me to your trusted senders list."
 - Don't bother people with recaptcha when editing existing monitors or creating new ones.
 Add recaptcha back in if I have a spam/bot problem.